Skip to main content

 • per-job tailored output without manual copy/paste

-Reactive Resume integration provides that workflow end-to-end.
+Reactive Resume integration provides the editable, structured resume source that makes that workflow reliable.

 Why JobOps uses RxResume (instead of building a new editor)